The Computer Science for All (CS4All) Blueprint is an academic and implementation guide for teaching computer science in New York City public schools.

-We know that it's a big undertaking to support educators and their school communities as they begin to integrate, many for the first time, computer science into their classrooms.
-So we created the Blueprint with a dedicated group of Blueprint Teacher Fellows, elevating their CS teaching knowledge and experience in NYC classrooms.
+We know that it's a big undertaking to support educators and their school communities as they begin to integrate computer science into their classrooms.
+We created the Blueprint with a dedicated group of Blueprint Teacher Fellows, building on their understanding of CS education, and their experience in NYC classrooms.

 A list of these stakeholders, as well as the important ideas and feedback they offered, are summarized below.

 With this beta (first published draft) version of the Blueprint, the CS4All team is engaging a new cohort of Teacher Fellows, and working with administrators to further refine and develop the resources schools need to implement a rigorous computer science curriculum.